Maddiefyfe/reference-website/README.md

 small -
 small is used to make certain letters, words, or sentences smaller compared to the surrounding text.

-7. Explain why accessibility is important and also explain the accessibility properties like:
+<b> 7.
+Explain why accessibility is important and also explain the accessibility properties like: </b>

 Accessibility is an extremely important factor to keep in mind when creating and designing and HTML document.
 As the internet has become a major aspect of billions of people lives, it is essential that it can be used by any person, regardless of their disabilities.
 By making a website accessible, it ensures that all users have an easy experience using and accessing any information found on the website.